codeforamerica/form-flow/README.md

 called [`spring-boot-starter-actuator`](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.endpoints),
 that will expose endpoints that will allow you to monitor and interact with your application.

-**While these are very powerful, they can also reveal sensitive information about your application.
+**⚠️ While these are very powerful, they can also reveal sensitive information about your application.
 They are a huge security concern.**

 It's best to disable them in production and demo environments, or just leave the `health` and